Put your best face forward

 Sebaceous hyperplasia is a problem that we can solve

 At Reflections, we offer the most up to date and effective treatments available to combat sebaceous hyperplasia.
-Because every patient is unique, the team at Reflections will work with you to design the most effective treatment plan possible tailored to your skin type and severity of condition.
-Your plan may combine multiple treatments and combination therapies, and at Reflections we know how to put them all together.
+Because every patient is unique, the team at Reflections will work with you to design the most effective treatment plan possible tailored to your skin type and severity of your symptoms.
+Your plan may combine multiple treatments and combination therapies, and at Reflection, we know how to put them all together and create a plan that produces real results and suits your lifestyle.

 Take charge of your skin with the latest innovations in treating sebaceous hyperplasia.

 SmoothBeam is often used in treating sebaceous hyperplasia.
-This diode laser delivers a special wavelength of energy deep below the skin, stimulating collagen and smoothing the skin’s surface1.
+This diode laser delivers a special wavelength of energy deep below the skin, to help heat up and melt the oil clogs that create those stubborn bumps.
+SmoothBeam is also helpful in stimulating collagen and smoothing the skin’s surface¹, offering a nice added benefit of rejuvenation to the skin’s surface.

 Another option is the application of dichloroacetic acid (DCA) to each individual lesion.
 A series of carefully performed treatments can make annoying facial bumps fade away2.